 my %data; #this hash will hold the parsed output

-my $url = "http://geocoder.ca" . "/?" . "stno=" . $street_number . "&addresst=" . $street_name . "&city="
+my $url = "https://geocoder.ca" . "/?" . "stno=" . $street_number . "&addresst=" . $street_name . "&city="

 . $city . "&prov=" . $province . "&postal=" . $postal . "&id=" . $id . "&geoit=XML" . "&auth=" . $auth;